sn0wfa11/HID-Attacks/README.md

 The Arduino code was developted for the teensy 3.2 device.

-More information to be added soon.
+More information including wiki pages on how to use all of this will be published soon.